 Some countertop dish racks come equipped with a drainboard or drying tray, which catches excess water and prevents it from dripping on your countertop.
 It is particularly key if you have water-sensitive countertops, like butcher block countertops, that can be damaged by dripping water.
 For optional drainage, look for a unit with a water spout that drips directly into the sink.
 (Of course, over-the-sink and in-sink options remove the need for this feature entirely.)

 Cup Holder or Wine Rack

 Rather than precariously balancing delicate items on a flat rack, cup holders and integrated wine racks hold items securely and create more drying space.
-Consider a dish rack with these options if you have avid wine drinkers, athletes, or children in your household, or you frequently entertain.
+Consider a dish rack with these options if you have avid wine drinkers, or children in your household, or you frequently entertain.
 Make sure this feature is sturdy, as our tester was disappointed in how wine glasses tilted and spilled a bunch of water when testing.

 How do you clean a dish rack?

 Regular maintenance is required to prevent mold, mildew, and bacteria from forming.
 Unless you have a rack with a built-in drainage system, you should empty it and wipe off any excess water with a clean cloth every time you use it.
-A good rule of thumb is to wash your dish rack at least once a week.
+One good rule of thumb is to wash your dish rack at least once a week.
 Regular dish soap and warm water should do the trick.